Monday, September 8, 2025

 CR 4 - How did your research inform your products and the way they use or challenge conventions?

-Our film Sweet Poison: A Love that Kills is about how a teenage relationship can turn toxic.
-It follows Ava a girl whose jealousy starts small but then gets scary.
+We wanted the whole thing to look like it belongs together so we planned a clear style.
+We made the colors grading dark and a bit dull, we added soft grain on the video so it’ll look like an old gritty footage taken from a vintage camera.
+There is a burnt looking transition that shows hidden danger and links each scene.
+The thumbnail shows the same coffee mug as the opening shot, it acts like a small logo.
+These choices help it look like a true crime show you might see on Netflix but it still feels like our own work.
 We gave her a tidy social media page and a nice style so she seems normal at first and that makes it more shocking when her dark side shows.
 We also picked a coffee mug as the weapon because it’s something people see every day and dont think is dangerous.
-Stuart Hall’s representation theory works here because people can see Ava different ways.
-Some see a warning, some feel sorry for her, some think it goes too far.
+We can apply Stuart Hall’s representation theory here because people can see Ava different ways.
+For example some feel sorry for her, while some think it goes too far.
 The title also connotates a Shakespearean tragedy of some sort.
 As if it is a theatrical murder act.

 No comments: